pretix/pretix-docs/docs/topics/scan.md

 An alternative to scanning a ticket code is searching for an attendee in pretixSCAN.
 If an attendee arrives at the check-in without a ticket, but claiming that they have bought one, you can search for their data.
-Tap the :btn-icon:fontawesome-solid-magnifying-glass:: button at the top of the screen.
+Tap the :btn-icon::fa3-search:: button at the top of the screen.
 In the search field, enter the attendee's name, order code, ticket secret, or email address.
 Tap the matching result in the list.
 The app will now check the validity of the ticket and return the same results as if the ticket was being scanned.